 Since 2002, Warner Bros. has mounted several attempts at making a live action Akira, with various actors, directors and writers being attached.
 Filmmakers such as George Miller, Stephen Norrington, Jaume Collet-Serra and – most recently – Jordan Peele have been approached or worked on different versions, which have ranged from an epic, two-part adaptation, to a more cost-effective version that Collet-Serra developed.
 Actors ranging from Brad Pitt, Garrett Hedlund, Kristen Stewart and Gary Oldman have been offered roles over the years too.

-Taika Waititi is the latest director to be approached and he offered some thoughts on how he’d adapt it in an interview with IGN.
-Specifically, he’d adapt the Akira books instead of remaking the anime, which had to greatly condense the story to fit into a two-hour runtime.
+Taika Waititi is the latest director to be approached and he offered some thoughts on how he would adapt it, during his interview with Screen Rant for Thor: Ragnarok.
+Specifically, he’d adapt the Akira books instead of remaking the anime, which had to greatly condense the story to fit into a two-hour runtime:

 “Yeah.
 Actually Asian teenagers would be the way to do it for me and probably no, not, like no name, I mean sort of unfound, untapped talent.
 Yeah, I’d probably want to take it a bit back more towards the books.”